Tennessee Volunteers: Men's program

 The Tennessee men's golf team has won 3 Southeastern Conference Championships.
-The current coach for the Vols is Jim Kelson who's steady hand has the Tennessee men's golf program thriving.
+The current coach for the Vols is Jim Kelson whose steady hand has the Tennessee men's golf program thriving.

 The Vols are coming off a 12th-place national finish after advancing to NCAA regional competition for a school-best 10th consecutive season.
 And already this year, UT has captured the prestigious Carpet Capital Collegiate for the first time in school history and the Bank of Tennessee Intercollegiate in a scorecard playoff.
 Kelson was hired in June 1998 and made almost immediate inroads toward success.
 The Vols missed the NCAAs that initial season but have been a regular participant ever since, advancing as far as the championship round four times.
 Kelson has been building this program from the day he arrived on campus.
 The Vols have won 15 tournament championships in his 11-plus seasons.
 Five different campaigns produced multiple tourney titles—2001–02 (three), 2004–05 (three), 2006–07 (two), 2007–08 (two).
 UT also claimed hardware under Kelson in the 1998–99, 2000–01, and 2005–06 seasons.
 Tennessee's SEC victory that year by two strokes over Alabama led to a plethora of well-deserved postseason awards.
 Kelson was honored with his first SEC Coach of the Year award, Philip Pettitt earned All-SEC first team honors, while Charlie Ford and Chris Paisley were named to the All-SEC second team.
 One of the highlights was capturing the 2007 SEC Championship, Tennessee's first league crown in 17 years.
 At the event, UT finished with three players in the top-10, including two tied for second.

 Last season, Kelson guided the Vols to a top-five team finish in seven of their 12 tournaments played for the highest number of top-five showings in his coaching career.
 Four runner-up finishes—the NCAA Northeast Regional included—two thirds and a fifth-place result were testament to Tennessee's steady play throughout the season.
 Tennessee then challenged for a spot in the NCAA quarterfinal round of match-play but fell just a few strokes shy.